Pentacerotidae

-Pentacerotidae or armourheads are a small family of fishes in the order Perciformes.
+Pentacerotidae or armourheads are a small family of ray-finned fishes in the order Acropomatiformes.
 They are native to the Indian Ocean, western and central Pacific, and southwestern Atlantic.
 They are generally found at rocky reefs below normal scuba diving depths, although several species occur in low densities at shallower depths.

 Their name, from Greek pente meaning "five" and keras meaning "horn", refers to the prominent, sharp spines in their dorsal fins (though these do not number five in all species).
 The largest species in the family (Paristiopterus) may reach a length of 1 m.
 Many species have distinct dark-and-light-striped bodies, while others are overall dusky-silvery.

 Timeline

 Genera

 The following genera are classified within the family into two subfamilies: